 Darlington is a very small city located in the state of Wisconsin.
 With a population of 2,515 people and just one neighborhood, Darlington is the 283rd largest community in Wisconsin.
-Darlington has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Darlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Darlington has more people living here who work in computers and math than 95% of the places in the US.

-Darlington’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Darlington’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In terms of college education, Darlington is nearly on par with the US average for all cities of 21.84%: 18.18% of adults 25 and older in Darlington have a bachelor's degree or advanced degree.